w3c-ccg/vc-ed/plugfest-2-2022/index.md

 Yes.

 **Will DID Authentication be required?**
 Yes.
+Note that DID Authentication does not reuqire using DIDAuth protocol.

 **Who decides which DID method to use - wallet or credential issuing platforms?**

-It's a collaborative decision
+This will be a collaborative decision between wallets & issuers.

 ### Questions About Funding